AdaCore/training_material/courses/fundamentals_of_ada/labs/160_genericity.lab.rst

 * Hints

-   - Sort routine will need to know how to compare elements
+   - Sort routine will need to know how to compare components
-   - Print routine will need to know how to print one element
+   - Print routine will need to know how to print one component

 ------------------------------------------
 Genericity Lab Solution - Generic (Spec)